 What If I Lodge A Caveat Without A "Caveatable Interest"?

-If you lodge a caveat on a person's Title without the right to do it you can become liable to pay for the property owner's legal costs for removing it as well as compensation if the caveat causes losses.
-Because of this is very important that you seek advice from Melbourne property solicitor before you lodge.
+If you lodge a caveat on a person's Title without the right to do it you can become liable to pay for the property owner's legal costs for removing it and pay compensation if the caveat causes losses.
+Because of this is very important that you seek legal advice from Melbourne property solicitor before you lodge.

 What Does A Caveat Prevent?